FrappaF/Blunt/README.md

 In this snippet we've created 10 snoopy with the same value each.
 I can treat this variable as an array of values:
 `["HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY", "HEY"]`

 **NOTE**: On runtime while snoopy values are the same it is represented with a single value.
-Only when a particular variable value changes it is converted in a real array.
-I.e. `snoopy.1 = "YAY";` converts the var snoopy in an array prepresented as: `["HEY", "YAY", "HEY" x8]`
+Only when a particular value changes it is converted in a real array.
+I.e. `snoopy.1 = "YAY";` converts the var snoopy from a string variable to an array prepresented as: `["HEY", "YAY", "HEY" x8]`

 ## Functions